 The MA grants DHRI a nonexclusive and nontransferable right to use the Hilton Trademarks for hotel services and other related goods and services offered only in connection with the Hilton Manila.
 The Hilton Manila started operations in October 2018.
 Payments to be made by the Group for operating these foregoing hotel brands shall be computed based on the provisions of the above agreements.
-Total amounts recognized from these transactions in 2020, 2019 and 2018 totaled P59.4 million, P181.2 million and P117.1 million, respectively, and are presented as part of Management fees under the General and Administrative Expenses account in the consolidated statements of comprehensive income (see Note 18).
-As of 2020, there were no payments yet for the agreements with Okura.
+Total amounts recognized from these transactions in 2021, 2020 and 2019 totaled P70.5 million, P59.4 million and P181.2 million, respectively, and are presented as part of Management fees under the General and Administrative Expenses account in the consolidated statements of comprehensive income (see Note 18).

-The outstanding liabilities, which are unsecured, noninterest-bearing and payable in cash upon demand, as at December 31, 2020 and 2019 amounted to P17.4 million and P38.4 million, respectively, and are presented as part of Accrued expenses under Trade and Other Payables account in the consolidated statements of financial position (see Note 16).
+The outstanding liabilities, which are unsecured, noninterest-bearing and payable in cash upon demand, as at December 31, 2021 and 2020 amounted to P36.9 million and P17.4 million, respectively, and are presented as part of Accrued expenses under Trade and Other Payables account in the consolidated statements of financial position (see Note 16).

-25.4 Provisional License Agreement with PAGCOR
+25.3 Provisional License Agreement with PAGCOR